Turn of the Screw

 – Oh, how delicious!

-Henry James’s famous ghost story Turn of the Screw has been rendered fresh and urgent in Tim Luscombe’s new stage adaptation for four actors, which was produced by Dermot McLaughlin, the Mercury Theatre Colchester and Wolverhampton Grand in Spring 2018.
+Henry James’s famous ghost story Turn of the Screw has been rendered fresh and urgent in Tim Luscombe’s new stage adaptation for four actors, which was produced by Dermot McLaughlin, the Mercury Theatre Colchester and Wolverhampton Grand in Spring 2018, and will be revived this year for a further UK tour.
+Please see https://www.

-It will be published by Oberon books, autumn 2018
+It was published by Oberon books, autumn 2018

 A young governess is sent to look after two orphaned children in Bly, an idyllic country house.
 But shortly after her arrival, she realises that she and the children are not alone when she’s startled by the spectre of a strange man, a figure both frightening and alluring.
 This ghostly intruder is merely the harbinger of others – ex-inhabitants who’ve returned to haunt the place and threaten the governess’s safety and that of her two young charges.